zacharyreese/nuxt-js-supabase-template/README.md

 # Nuxt UI
-- Set colorMode: false in nuxt config, this will prevent components from chanign colors based on system theme
+- Set colorMode to dark or light in nuxt config
 - All UI colors us "brand" theme color.
 Set in main.css
 - For more themeing on Nuxt UI, see https://www.youtube.com/watch?v=_eQxomah-nA